 We are pleased to invite you to join our Board of Trustees and Senior Management Team at our Annual General Meeting of Unitholders of Crombie Real Estate Investment Trust ("Crombie").
-The meeting will be held virtually on May 12, 2022 at 11:00 a.m.
-(Atlantic Daylight Time).
+The meeting will be held on:

+May 11, 2023

+11:00 a.m.
+(Atlantic Daylight Time)

+Cineplex Cinemas